 Tuna Pasta Salad is timeless and perfect for potlucks, family dinners, or summertime cookouts.
 This version is a melodious blend of pasta, tuna, celery, roasted red pepper, pickle, onion, and dill.
 A mayonnaise based dressing brings everything together.

-I love canned tuna in any shape or form…as a sandwich, a noodle casserole, even as a dip.
-In summertime, a good tuna pasta salad hits the spot.
+I love canned tuna in any shape or form…as a sandwich, a noodle casserole, or even as a dip.
+In the summertime, a good tuna pasta salad hits the spot.
 Delicious cold, this dish lets you beat the heat.
 Furthermore, it’s a perfect quick and easy weeknight dinner as well as a great addition to any indoor or outdoor gathering.

 I don’t stick with any one particular pasta, but I do use the short varieties that have nooks and crannies to trap in mayo mixture and bits and pieces.
 Elbow mac, campanelle, shells, orecchiette, and ziti rigati are some great options.
 Choose whatever else you like, and cook it according to package directions.